 - a.
-Organisations other than Military Services involved in maintenance of military Air Systems shall have an Air System Maintenance Organisation approval (ASMOA) from DGAQA under MOAS for carrying out such activities for which DGAQA has been identified as Quality Assurance Authority. - b.
+Organisations other than Military Services involved in maintenance of Military Air Systems shall have an Air System Maintenance Organisation approval (ASMOA) from DGAQA under MOAS for carrying out such activities for which DGAQA has been identified as Quality Assurance Authority. - b.
 Organisations involved in maintenance of Airborne Stores used in an Air System shall have a Store Maintenance Organisation Approval (SMOA) from DGAQA under MOAS for carrying out such activities for which DGAQA has been identified as Quality Assurance Authority. - c.
-The ASMO/SMO shall have a Maintenance Organisation Exposition (MOE)/ Handbook with sufficient information on relevant procedures for maintenance & overhauling of Air Systems & Airborne Stores that are relevant to the terms of approval sought for their operation. - d.
-The ASMO/SMO shall only operate within the scope of their approved Maintenance Organisation Exposition (MOE)/Handbook as their competence has been assessed by the DGAQA and their terms of approval will contain the relevant provisions.
+The ASMO / SMO shall have a Maintenance Organisation Exposition (MOE) / Handbook with sufficient information on relevant procedures for maintenance & overhauling of Air Systems & Airborne Stores that are relevant to the terms of approval sought for their operation. - d.
+The ASMO / SMO shall only operate within the scope of their approved Maintenance Organisation Exposition (MOE) / Handbook as their competence has been assessed by the DGAQA and their terms of approval will contain the relevant provisions. - e.
+DGAQA shall issue Signal Out Certificate for an Air System only to a Maintenance Approved ASMO. - f.
+DGAQA, with technical justification, may issue advisory letter, corrective action requirement, warning notice, partial suspension / withdrawal of approvals and approval revocation to the approved organisations as part of enforcement actions to ensure the highest level of compliance with approved requirements.